This is an article from last fall. I am posting it again so newcomers to my blog can read about the Lord’s amazing work in my life!

 The lyrics pierced my soul that evening and ignited the process through which the Lord calmed my fears and healed the deep wounds of my heart.
 Jesus caused hope to come alive in my heart again just as the words to In Brokenness You Shine said He would do.

 My renewed anticipation of a joyous forever seemed more than enough to get me through this life even if my circumstances never improved or even got worse.
-After the concert, I wrote about my hope of eternity and how that eclipsed my feelings of despair and fears regarding my earthly future.
+After the concert, I wrote about my hope of eternity, of reigning with Christ in the millennium, and how such an anticipation eclipsed my feelings of despair and fears regarding my earthly future, which seemed more than dismal at the time.

 It was not that any of my beliefs regarding my future hope changed, they hadn’t.
 However, I learned to give eternal realities more weight than my troubles; something Paul wrote about in Romans 8:18.
 As I shifted my ultimate hopes to forever, the Lord opened my heart to His healing touch.